 Eid-e-Milad un Nabi 2018 will be celebrated on the sunset of Tuesday, 20th November.
-The Milad un Nabi day celebrations will start on Friday, the 1st of December 2017.
+The Milad un Nabi day celebrations will start on Wednesday, the 21st of Novemmber 2018.
 These dates may vary because all these depends on the sighting of the moon.
 Milad un Nabi/Mawlid is the birthday of the holy prophet Muhammad (PBUH).
 This day is celebrated in the 3rd Islamic calendar month Rabi’ al-awwal.

 Background of Mawlid al-Nabi:

 Mawlid al-Nabi (also called as Eid-e-Milad un Nabi or Eid Milad un Nabi or Milad un Nabi or Mawlid an-Nabi or Milad al-Nabi) is the birthday celebrations of the holy prophet Muhammad (PBUH).
 Hazrat Muhammed (PBUH) was born in Makkah, Hejaz Muqads, now called Saudi Arabia.
 His birth year was 570 CE according to the Gregorian calendar.
 The actual date of his birth is not clear but must be in the month of Rabi’ al-awwal.
 However, Sunni Muslims observe the birthday of the holy prophet Muhammad (PBUH) on the 12th Rabi’ al-awwal.
 Shi’a Muslims observe it on the 17th Rabi’ al-awwal.